-To make sure your connection to the Genesis Cloud instance is secure, two modes of authentication for SSH are available: SSH Public/Private Key pair and Password.
+To ensure your connection to the Genesis Cloud instance is secure, two modes of authentication are available for SSH: 1) SSH Public/Private Key pair 2) Password.

 SSH Key-pair (Recommended)